wslu42/qShooter/README.md

 4. The loopeon can only be destroyed when all entangled cores are annihilated simultaneously.
 5. The threat of a loopeon can be neutralized if the softer inner cores were simultaniously in-contact with dense materials such as lead or Osmium.
 In that scenario the annihilation of inner cores will disentangle the entire loopeon and release all of the energy through gamma radiation.

 As a quick response to stop this apocalypse we developed the Osmium Quantum Projector (OQP).
-By successfully compose a quantum circuit we are able to send out the Osmium bullets with the help to quantum superposition and/or entanglement, which annihilate the cores simultaneously and save the entire planet from further annihilation.
+By successfully compose a quantum circuit we are able to send out the Osmium bullets with the help from quantum superposition and/or entanglement, which annihilate the cores simultaneously and save the entire planet from further annihilation.

 To prevent us from getting stuck in the loop, we need everyone's help to test out our prototype OQP.
 Join us to use quantum to disentangle the loop!